- As seen in:

 Show off your financial knowledge

 Your skills section is your chance to show off your key strengths.
-Here, make sure to include the specific financial skills that make you good at your job – for example, auditing, filing tax returns, or budgeting.
+Here, make sure to include the specific financial skills that make you a good fit for the financial accountant job description – for example, auditing, budgeting, or filing tax returns.

-Financial accountant don’t just need the right hard skills – they also need some specific personal qualities.
+The financial accountant job role doesn’t just need the right hard skills – they also need some specific personal qualities.
 Confidentiality, honesty, and attention to detail are all important traits, so make sure to mention them in the personal statement section of your CV.

 Financial accountant skills to include in your CV

-To succeed in a financial accountant role, you’ll need the right combination of skills.
+To succeed in a financial accountant job role, you’ll need the right combination of hard and soft skills.
 Discover what UK recruiters want to see on your CV.

 Key skills for your financial accountant CV